-Phil Lynott, the frontman for the iconic Irish rock band Thin Lizzy, died on this day, January 4, 1986, at Salisbury Infirmary, in Wiltshire, England.
+Phil Lynott, the frontman for the iconic Irish rock band Thin Lizzy, died on January 4, 1986, at Salisbury District Hospital in the UK.

 Towards the end of the 1970s, Lynott also embarked upon a solo career and published two books of poetry.

 After Thin Lizzy disbanded, he assembled and fronted the band Grand Slam, of which he was the leader until it folded in 1985.